-Jeffrey J. Walline, OD PhD is the Associate Dean for Research at The Ohio State University College of Optometry.
-He received his Doctor of Optometry degree from the University of California, Berkeley School of Optometry, and he received his Master’s degree and PhD degree from The Ohio State University College of Optometry.
+Dr. Jeffrey J. Walline is the Associate Dean for Research at The Ohio State University College of Optometry.
+He received his Doctor of Optometry degree from the University of California, Berkeley School of Optometry, and he received his Master’s and PhD degrees from The Ohio State University College of Optometry.

-Dr. Walline has conducted several pediatric contact lens studies, and he is the Study Chair of the Bifocal Lenses In Nearsighted Kids (BLINK) Study, a multi-center, randomized clinical trial sponsored by the National Eye Institute to determine whether and how soft multifocal contact lenses may slow the progression of nearsightedness in children.
+Dr. Walline has led several pediatric contact lens studies, and he is the Principal Investigator of the Bifocal Lenses In Nearsighted Kids (BLINK) Study and the BLINK2 Study, both National Eye Institute-sponsored studies to investigate the myopia control effects of soft multifocal contact lenses.